QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Introduction

-Not so rarely, we have come across research conducted in the field, where the problem of optimization of quantum metrological protocols has been approached using general-purpose optimization tools (including even the latest AI methods), which in the end did not result in a particular efficient numerical algorithm, the results of numerical optimization had not optimality guarantee and were not benchmarked with known fundamental precision bounds [citations intentionally hidden here!].
+Not so rarely, we have come across research conducted in the field, where the problem of optimization of quantum metrological protocols has been approached using general-purpose optimization tools (including even the latest AI methods), which in the end did not result in a particularly efficient numerical algorithm, the results of numerical optimization had no optimality guarantee and were not benchmarked against known fundamental precision bounds [citations intentionally hidden here!].

 This package adopts the frequentist approach to quantum metrology and focuses on quantum Fisher information (\acs{QFI}) as the figure-of-merit to be optimized \cite{Helstrom1976, Braunstein1994, Paris2009}.
-At this point, we do not include quantum Bayesian methods in the package, even though some of the optimization procedure discussed here have their Bayesian counterparts, and may be added in the future updates.
-The main reason is that, from our numerical experience, the Bayesian approach does not combine well with the tensor-network optimization procedures, and hence cannot be efficiently used to study the performance of protocols in the large number of channel uses, see more discussion in the conclusion section.
+At this point, we do not include quantum Bayesian methods in the package, even though some of the optimization procedures discussed here have their Bayesian counterparts, and may be added in the future updates.
+The main reason is that, from our numerical experience, the Bayesian approach does not combine well with the tensor-network optimization procedures, and hence cannot be efficiently used to study the performance of protocols in a large number of channel uses, see further discussion in the conclusion section.

-The crucial and unique feature of our package is the ability to go to large scale metrological problems, involving multiple-channel uses, whether in adaptive sequential schemes, parallel schemes, or any conceivable protocol structure one may think of, and optimize the protocols without any prior assumption regarding the class of operations allowed, apart from the restriction on the dimensionality of the physical and ancillary spaces involved, see Fig.~\ref{fig:intro}.
+The crucial and unique feature of our package is the ability to go to large-scale metrological problems, involving multiple channel uses, whether in adaptive sequential schemes, parallel schemes, or any conceivable protocol structure one may think of, and optimize the protocols without any prior assumption regarding the class of operations allowed, apart from the restriction on the dimensionality of the physical and ancillary spaces involved, see Fig.~\ref{fig:intro}.

-As such, our package completely supersedes the TNQMetro package \cite{Chabuda2022}, which was designed to deal with optimization of input probes in parallel metrological scheme involving large number of channels.
-Compared with the previous package, the new one not only allows for a full flexibility of choosing the protocol structure one wants to analyze, but even in the basic parallel channels scenario offers a significantly improved user-friendly interface that allows to deal with large class of problems, including correlated noise models, in a straightforward way.
+As such, our package completely supersedes the TNQMetro package \cite{Chabuda2022}, which was designed to deal with optimization of input probes in a parallel metrological scheme involving a large number of channels.
+Compared with the previous package, the new one not only allows for a full flexibility of choosing the protocol structure one wants to analyze, but even in the basic parallel channels scenario offers a significantly improved user-friendly interface that allows to deal with a large class of problems, including correlated noise models, in a straightforward way.

 The second unique component of the package is the implementation of the methods that compute fundamental metrological bounds in a very efficient way.
 These bounds are the tightest universal bounds known in the literature \cite{Kurdzialek2023} and include the very latest method to compute bounds in case of \emph{correlated} noise models as well \cite{kurdzialek2024bounds}!
 The bounds may serve as benchmarks for the protocols found as a result of numerical optimization.